-APPLICATIONS MUST BE RECEIVED IN FULL BY THE OFFICE OF GRADUATE STUDIES BY JANUARY 15TH, 2015.
+Applications will begin being reviewed on December 1, 2016, on a rolling basis.
+APPLICATIONS MUST BE RECEIVED IN FULL BY THE OFFICE OF GRADUATE STUDIES BY JANUARY 15TH, 2017.

 All prospective students should be aware of the potential additional costs associated with the UNO Athletic Training Program (ATP).
 Questions should be directed to the Program Director.

 The steps below should be followed when completing the Graduate Application for Admission.
 ALL MATERIALS MUST BE SUBMITTED DIRECTLY TO THE OFFICE OF GRADUATE STUDIES, EITHER ONLINE OR BY MAIL (for transcripts and letters of recommendation if necessary).
 The only exception is the Deficiency Report form, which should be sent directly to the UNO ATP.

 Step 1: Register to receive a NUID (personal identification number) by clicking on “New User to This Application?” on the Application homepage.
 Enter all required personal information to receive your NU ID and password.

 Step 2: Enter your new NUID and password on the Application homepage to begin the application process.

 Step 3: Select the following, in order, to apply to the athletic training program:

 - “When will you attend UNO?” - “Summer 2017”